 A credential set is a username and password combination.
 You can use them in monitor types that accept a username/password for authentication, such as Basic/NTLM/Digest authentication in HTTP(S) and Multi-step API monitors, logins in SMTP/POP3/IMAP/SQL/FTP/SFTP, and usernames and passwords used in transaction scripts.

 This type can store a security certificate, in the form of a PKCS #12 certificate archive (usually a .p12 or .pfx file) that contains a certificate’s private key and its public key.
 Once uploaded, you can use the certificate as a client certificate in Multi-step API monitors.

 Certificate public key

-- Certificate public key: this type should be used when you’re setting up Single Sign-on for Uptrends.
-This Vault item type will store the public key that is generated by your Identity Provider (IdP).
+This type should be used when you’re setting up Single Sign-on for Uptrends.
+This vault item type will store the public key that is generated by your Identity Provider (IdP).
 When your IdP sends SAML login requests to Uptrends, it will sign those requests using a certificate.
 Uptrends will use the public key you provide to verify that the incoming request is genuinely coming from your IdP.

 Depending on the type you selected, fill in the following information:

 A credential set is defined as a combination of a username and password.
 Please specify both values.

 If you have a certificate archive file (a .p12 or .pfx file) containing your private and public key, select that file in the Upload new archive field.
 It’s very likely that the archive file is encrypted; please specify the corresponding password in the password field.